Schedule

 1:00 pm - 2:15 pm

-Digital Black Feminist Pleasure and Pain Online with Catherine Knight Steele, Rianna Walcott, Francesca Sobande, and Kishonna Gray
+Digital Black Feminist Pleasure and Pain Online with Catherine Knight Steele, Rianna Walcott, Brandy Pettijohn, Francesca Sobande, Kishonna Gray, and Apryl Williams

 The experiences of Black women online serve as a harbinger of what digital culture affords and what is to come.
 This panel thinks through the relationship between pleasure and pain in the online lives of Black women and how Black feminist methods, epistemologies, and strategies may point us toward a better digital future for us all.